jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 #### Conditional Jumps

 Two forms of conditional jumping are generally used: selection and iteration.
-Selections will do either one thing or the other depending on a Boolean state.
-Iterations will repeat something depending on a Boolean state.
+Selections might do either one thing or the other depending on a Boolean state.
+Iterations might repeat something depending on a Boolean state.

 ##### Selection